phantom-passwd/crypto-transaction-ganache/README.md

 ## Configuration ⚙️

-Create a `conf.json` file in the root directory with the following content:
+Create a `conf.json` file in the root directory with the following content (or just modify the one in the repo):
 ```json
 {
     "crypto": "eth",